hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 <div style="text-align:center"><img src="../img/chip-fragments.png" width="200" align="middle"></div>

 There are various tools that are available for peak calling.
-Two of the popular one we will demonstrate in this session are SPP and MACS2. *Note that for this lesson the term tag and sequence read are interchangeable.*
+Two of the popular ones we will demonstrate in this session are SPP and MACS2. *Note that for this lesson the term 'tag' and sequence 'read' are interchangeable.*

 ## SPP

-SPP is a data processing pipeline optimized for detection of localized protein binding positions from unpaired sequence reads.
+SPP is a data processing pipeline optimized for the detection of localized protein binding positions from unpaired sequence reads.
 The [publication](http://www.nature.com.ezp-prod1.hul.harvard.edu/nbt/journal/v26/n12/full/nbt.1508.html) describes the algorithm in great detail, from which we have listed some of the main features here.

 * Discarding or restricting positions with abnormally high number of tags
 * Provides smoothed tag density in WIG files for viewing in other browsers